s-matyukevich/raspberry-pi-os/docs/lesson02/rpi-os.md

 ## 2.1: Processor initialization

-In this lesson, we are going to work more closely with the ARM processor. it has some essential features that can be utilized by an OS.
+In this lesson, we are going to work more closely with the ARM processor.
+It has some essential features that can be utilized by the OS.
 The first such feature is called "Exception levels"

 ### Exception levels

 Each ARM processor that supports ARM.v8 architecture has 4 exception levels.
-You can think about an exception level (or `EL` for short) as a processor execution mode in which only a subset of all operations and registers are available.
+You can think about an exception level (or `EL` for short) as a processor execution mode in which only a subset of all operations and registers is available.
 The least privileged exception level is level 0.
 When processor operates at this level, it mostly uses only general purpose registers (X0 - X30) and stack pointer register (SP).
 EL0 also allows using `STR` and `LDR` commands to load and store data to and from memory and a few other instructions commonly used by a user program.

 An operating system should deal with exception levels because it needs to implement process isolation.
 A user process should not be able to access other process's data.
 To achieve such behavior, an operating system always runs each user process at EL0.
 Operating at this exception level a process can only use it's own virtual memory and can't access any instructions that change virtual memory settings.
 So, to ensure process isolation, an OS need to prepare separate virtual memory mapping for each process and put the processor into EL0 before transferring execution to a user process.

 An operating system itself usually works at EL1.
 While running at this exception level processor gets access to the registers that allows configuring virtual memory settings as well as to some system registers.
 Raspberry Pi OS also will be using EL1.

-We are not going to use exceptions levels 2 and 3 a lot, but I just wanted to briefly describe them so you can get an idea why they are needed.
+We are not going to use exceptions levels 2 and 3 a lot, but I just want to briefly describe them so you can get an idea why they are needed.

-EL2 is needed in a scenario when we are using a hypervisor.
+EL2 is used in a scenario when we are using a hypervisor.
 In this case host operating system runs at EL2 and guest operating systems can only use EL 1.
 This allows host OS to isolate guest OSes in a similar way how OS isolates user processes.

 EL3 is used for transitions from ARM "Secure World" to "Insecure world".
-Those concepts exist to provide full hardware isolation between the software running in two different "worlds".
+This abstraction exist to provide full hardware isolation between the software running in two different "worlds".
 Application from an "Insecure world" can in no way access or modify information (both instruction and data) that belongs to "Secure world", and this restriction is enforced at the hardware level.

 ### Debugging the kernel

-Next thing that I want to do is to figure out what Exception level we are currently using.
+Next thing that I want to do is to figure out which Exception level we are currently using.
 But when I tried to do this, I realized that the kernel could only print some constant string on a screen, but what I need is some analog of [printf](https://en.wikipedia.org/wiki/Printf_format_string) function.
 With `printf` I can easily display values of different registers and variables.
 Such functionality is essential for the kernel development because you don't have any other debugger support and `printf` becomes the only mean by which you can figure out what is going on inside your program.

 For the RPi OS I decided not to reinvent the wheel and use one of  [existing printf implementations](http://www.sparetimelabs.com/tinyprintf/tinyprintf.php) This function consists mostly from string manipulations and is not very interesting from a kernel developer point of view.
 The implementation that I used is very small and don't have external dependencies, that allows it to be easily integrated into the kernel.
-The only thing that I have to do is to define `putc`  function that can send a single character on the screen.
+The only thing that I have to do is to define `putc`  function that can send a single character to the screen.
 This function is defined [here](https://github.com/s-matyukevich/raspberry-pi-os/blob/master/src/lesson02/src/mini_uart.c#L59) and it just uses already existing `uart_send` function.
 Also, we need to initialize the `printf` library and specify the location of the `putc` function.
 This is done in a single [line of code](https://github.com/s-matyukevich/raspberry-pi-os/blob/master/src/lesson02/src/kernel.c#L8)

-### Finding out current Exception level
+### Finding current Exception level

-Now when we are equipped with the `printf` function we can complete our original task: figure out at which exception level we are currently booted.
+Now, when we are equipped with the `printf` function, we can complete our original task: figure out at which exception level the OS is booted.
 A small function that can answer this question is defined [here](https://github.com/s-matyukevich/raspberry-pi-os/blob/master/src/lesson02/src/utils.S#L1) and looks like this

 ```
 .globl get_el